ruffin--/SqlDbSharp/README.md

 ### Utilities?

 As stated before, SqlDb#'s internal structure is designed to make it easy to visualize tables as raw hexadecimal values.
 A very simple reader/visualizer is included in the SqlDb# repository or can be downloaded separately for [Windows](http://rufwork.com/code/SqlDbSharp/HexReader.zip) or <a style="color:orange" href="http://rufwork.com/code/SqlDbSharp/HexReaderMac.zip">Mac</a>.
-Mac version requires Mono, run the following from the command line: `mono HexReader.exe`
+Mac version requires Mono; run the following from the command line: `mono HexReader.exe`

 <img src="http://rufwork.com/code/SqlDbSharp/HexReaderScreenshot.png"><br>